ingonyama-zk/icicle/README.md

 - [GCC](https://gcc.gnu.org/install/download.html) version 9, latest version is recommended.
 - Any Nvidia GPU (which supports CUDA Toolkit version 12.0 or above).

+> [!NOTE]
-Note: It is possible to use CUDA 11 for cards which dont support CUDA 12, however we dont offically support this version and in the future there may be issues.
+> It is possible to use CUDA 11 for cards which dont support CUDA 12, however we dont offically support this version and in the future there may be issues.

 ### Accessing Hardware